SinaMohammadiCU/SinaMohammadiCU.github.io/docs/_projects/sudoku.md

 print('y=',y_value)
 ```
 <br><br>
 In a nutshell, all frameworks, Pyomo, Ortools, PuLP, SCIP and Scipy with solvers of GLPK, CBC, Cplex, Gurobi, and SCIP can be used for **Linear Problems**.
 For **NonLinear problems** Pyomo, SCIP and SciPy are the choices.
-In my opinion, out of all the frameworks Pyomo and Ortools are the easiest ones to start with and configure a new solver.
+In my opinion, out of all the frameworks Pyomo and Ortools are the easiest ones to start with and configure a new solver if needed.

 ##### **Solving Sudoku with Integer Programming**
 In my Solution The key idea is to transform a puzzle from a square 9-by-9 grid to a cubic 9-by-9-by-9 array of binary values (0 or 1).
 Think of the cubic array as being 9 square grids stacked on top of each other, where each layer corresponds to an integer from 1 through 9.
 The top grid, a square layer of the array, has a 1 wherever the solution or clue has a 1.
 The second layer has a 1 wherever the solution or clue has a 2.
 The ninth layer has a 1 wherever the solution or clue has a 9.
 There is no objective function because once the contraints are met the problem is solved.
 Contraints are set based on the rules of sudoku. <br><br>